If you’re looking for an honest review of the CAMO hidden fastener system, we will discuss our experience using CAMO for our own deck build.

 I will preface everything said below that we have a low deck and even though I dug out 6 inches of soil underneath and put in 3 inches of gravel to help with moisture, but I’m sure we don’t get adequate ventilation underneath as a higher level deck.

-In the pic above you can notice some of edges at a slight angle and even see a couple of boards I had to face screw.
-I don’t have a before picture of how high the boards were at the edges.
+In the pic above, you can notice some of the edges at a slight angle and even see a couple of boards I had to face screw.
+I don’t have a picture of the boards’ height at the edges.

-Some of the boards I was able to use longer camo screws to resecure the deck boards to the joists, but in other areas, I had to face screw the boards down.
+For some of the boards, I used longer camo screws to resecure the deck boards to the joists, but in other areas, I had to face screw the boards down.

 Also, unscrewing camo edge screws are very difficult.
-Since the head is slightly larger and many times recessed in the board, when you screw it, the head blows out both sides of the board, making a huge unsightly split.
+Since the head is slightly larger and often recessed in the board, when you screw it, the head blows out both sides of the board, making a huge unsightly split.

-Other times if you don’t have the proper angle to unscrew it, the screw head will strip causing more problems to get the board up.
+Other times if you don’t have the proper angle to unscrew it, the screw head will strip, causing more problems in getting the board up.

 Conclusion

-Hindsight being 20/20 and now knowing that the torque applied to deck boards with different moisture levels between top and bottom being very high, face screwing is the most secure option for low decks.
+Hindsight is 20/20 and now knowing that the torque applied to deck boards with different moisture levels between the top and bottom is very high, face screwing is the most secure option for low decks.

 Leave a Reply